 This Singh-Ray filter allows me to create motion blur images in the middle of the day and/or cut down the amount of light that reaches the sensor.
 It also serves as a great tool for shooting video when you don’t want to carry a matte box and a ton of ND filters.
 Buy Online >>

 Memory Cards and Card Readers

 When choosing memory cards I opt for the most reliable cards possible.
 In general, that means I use SanDisk cards.
 They have never let me down.
-I also use the latest Sony XQD memory cards with my Nikon D4, which have also been very reliable.
+I also use the latest Sony XQD and SD Tough memory cards with my Nikon D850, which have also been very reliable.
 Using the fastest memory cards available is of paramount importance to my work so that I can maximize the number of images written to the memory card when shooting at high framing rates and when recording video.
 I know there are a lot of folks out there that don’t like the XQD format but they are smoking fast cards and easy to deal with.
 Downloading memory cards can also be a huge workflow time-suck.
 To download my images I use the fastest USB 3.0 card readers I can find.
-Click on the links or the images below for more information on each item.
+Click on the links below for more information on each item.

 Strobes and Strobe Modifiers